The Gallbladder crisis That Changed Everything

 The Unseen War

-They rushed to the hospital.
-Unfortunately, she was right.
-Her husband’s gallbladder needed to be removed.
+We rushed to the hospital.
+Unfortunately, I was right.
+Husband’s gallbladder needed to be removed.
 But that was just the beginning.

 His blood sugar was over 380.
-It was too dangerous to proceed with an operation.
-It took 24 hours of IV fluids, insulin, and electrolytes to bring it down to a safe level.
+It was too dangerous to take him to surgery.
+It took 24 hours of IV fluids, insulin, and electrolytes to bring sugar down to a safe level.

 Then, a fever came.
 Mild at first, and nurses brushed it off.